sony/flutter-embedded-linux/doc/README.md

 There are sample projects in [`examples`](../examples) directory.
 You can also comunicate with Dart code by using the plugin APIs with the same specifications as with Flutter desktops for Windows.

 ## 3. Building
+Here show you how to self-build on the target hosts.
+Currently, we are preparing recipes for Yocto build ([#30](https://github.com/sony/flutter-embedded-linux/issues/30)).

 ### Build for Wayland backend (Stand-alone Wayland app)